 (Step 2!)
 Each cutting should be about 9-10 inches long.
 No bigger and the pieces that take root the best are the cuttings taken just below the base of a flower bud.

 Strip off the leaves and thorns from the bottom 1/4 of the stem.
 In fact, the cuttings do best if you remove the leaves from the entire stem.
 Lightly score the outer stem 2 inches from the bottom.
-Basically, you're breaking the outer skin to allow the stem to root easily.
+Basically,

 (Step 3!)
 Cut the very bottom of each stem at a 45 degree angle, then immediately dip the cut end into the honey or rooting hormone and plunge it into a firm, moist potato that has been scored (make a hole in it the thickness of the stem so you don't stress the rose stem by shoving it in the potato!).